ACSDi/jsits/api/README.md

 Returns:
 * salt
+* iterations

-This endpoint is used to generate a string used for salting a user's password.
-See `login`.
+This endpoint is used to validate the user's password, without transmitting it.

 #### create
 Creates a new issue.
 Adds metadata "submitted by" the user identified by "authtoken".

 Parameters:
+* authtoken [optional]
 * id
 * summary
 * description